openshift/origin/docs/manual-api-aggregation-setup.md

 cp /var/run/kubernetes/${SERVINGCA_KEY} .
 ```

-### Create a cfssl config file for a new signing key
+## Create a cfssl Config File For a New Signing Key

 ```
 export PURPOSE=server
 echo '{"signing":{"default":{"expiry":"43800h","usages":["signing","key encipherment","'${PURPOSE}'"]}}}' > "${PURPOSE}-ca-config.json"
 ```

-### Use the existing keys plus the config file to generate the new signing certificate and key
+## Use the Existing Keys and the Config File to Generate the New Signing Certificate and Key

 ```
 export NAME_SPACE=catalog